 There is no fixed cost for a CVA, as a lot depends on an individual company’s circumstances.
 We can assess your situation and discuss costs with your director before proceeding.
 Some licensed insolvency practitioners (IP) may charge an upfront fee for advice relating to a Company Voluntary Arrangement (CVA).
 At Wilson Field, however, we do not require our clients to make such payment before deciding to implement a CVA.
-After the company has considered the options and decided to enter into a CVA, the IP is appointed, and the arrangement is up and running, the following costs will apply.
+After the company has considered the options and decided on a CVA, the IP is appointed, and the arrangement commences, the following costs will apply.

 How are CVA fees charged?